 2) Dispute the charge with your credit card company

 If you cannot get your room key without paying an additional rate / fee, just hand over your credit card.
 After your second room rate / resort fee has posted to your account, call your credit card company and dispute the fee.
 Your credit card company might ask for documentation.
 One example would be to send them the hotel's own website advertising free wireless internet.
 Then show them your bill when they charged you for internet in the name of a resort fee.
+Show your credit card company that there was no exchange of service for the hotel resort fee.

 3) File a consumer complaint with the Attorney General